ChristopherDBerry/ChristopherDBerry/README.md

 ## 📐 How I work

 - Architecture-first, but pragmatic
-- Prefer boring, explicit solutions over clever ones
-- Strong bias toward **maintainability, traceability, and failure modes**
+- Strong bias toward **maintainability, traceability, verifiability, and failure modes**
-- Comfortable operating as engineer, architect, and bridge between engineering, compliance, and product
+- Comfortable operating as engineer, architect, and bridge between engineering, science, compliance, and product

 ---